How to Get a Title Notarized Without the Seller: A Step-by-Step Guide

 What is Remote Online Notarization (RON)?

-Remote Online Notarization (RON) is a method of notarizing documents through online platforms with video conferencing and digital signatures, permitted by some state laws.
+Remote Online Notarization (RON) is a method of notarizing documents through online platforms with video conferencing and digital signatures, which some state laws permit.

-What documents are needed for notarizing a title without the seller?
+What documents are needed to notarize a title without the seller?

-Documents needed include the title document, Power of Attorney (POA), valid identification for both seller and buyer, and any relevant legal agreements.
+The needed documents include the title document, a Power of Attorney (POA), valid identification for both seller and buyer and any relevant legal agreements.

 Why might a seller be absent during the notarization process?